 The LG UltraFine 4K Display provides up to 60W of power over USB-C and can fully power these Mac models using the included USB-C cable:

-The UltraFine 4K won't fully power 15-inch MacBook Pro from 2016 and later, which requires 85W.
-If you try to power your 15-inch MacBook Pro through the display, your notebook's battery will be utilized during times of heavy activity.
-To fully power your MacBook Pro and charge its battery, connect your 15-inch MacBook Pro to its Apple 87W USB-C power adapter when you use it with the UltraFine 4K.
+The UltraFine 4K won't fully power 15-inch MacBook Pro models because they require 85W.
+If you try to power your 15-inch MacBook Pro through the display, your notebook's battery will be used during times of heavy activity.
+To fully power your 15-inch MacBook Pro and charge its battery, connect it to its Apple 87W USB-C power adapter when you use it with the UltraFine 4K.

 If you have issues connecting the display

 - If you don't see an image after connecting the LG UltraFine 4K Display to your Mac, make sure that you're using the cable that came with the display.
-If you don't have it, you can use a USB-C 3.1 cable such as the Belkin 3.1 USB-C to USB-C Cable.
+If you don't have it, you can use a USB-C 3.1 cable that supports the USB 3.1 Gen 1 specification.
+Learn more about USB on Mac computers.

 - Get help with video issues if you still don't see an image when using the correct cable.